 Volunteers receive a mandatory, in-depth training on effective outreach and program protocols, logistics and safety.
 In addition to a pre-season training session, on-site river orientations are scheduled to familiarize volunteers with site specifics including logistics and educational messaging.
-However, for the 2021 season we are opting for smaller group presentations of no more than 10 people at a time to take place in the areas that people will be volunteering.
+There is an online option to obtain your orientation and there will also be an in-person option for the Russian River Stream Watch group on June 3, 2023.
+Add date for Soldotna orientation?
 Contact the Stream Watch Coordinator in your area and set up a time for orientation.